Agenda Europe: Strategy

-To undertake its goals the group acts through: political lobbying, referendum campaigns, petitions and disinformation actions.
+Like any other lobby group, the group acts through: political lobbying, referendum campaigns, petitions and information actions.

 To more effectively convey their demands against secularization and cultural revolutions far from their positions, the organization aims to: impute to those who support instances diametrically opposed to theirs that they are discriminating and intolerant towards Christians or that they are Christianophobic by portraying themselves as victims, bring their proposals under the name of "rights" and not "restrictions" or "prohibitions", label their opponents as violent and themselves as "anti-system" trying to become respectable interlocutors at the international level.

 Operation

 The group has drafted many campaigns to influence legislation in different countries and some of the most important include: